halalboro/fpga-accelerators/README.md

 Step 3 - You can explore the other applications or even run the benchmark application to just work with the DPU IP and run your models on them.

-Step 4 - Making your own application (more on this later)
+Step 4 - Making your own application _(more on this later!)_

-**Important -** If you wish to make your petalinux image with some preprocessing/postprocessing to the DPU IP in your block design, then refer to this doc - </br>
+**Important -** If you wish to make your petalinux image with the DPU IP in your block design, then refer to this document - </br>
 **DPU IP Vivado:** https://github.com/Xilinx/Vitis-AI/blob/3.0/dpu/ref_design_docs/README_DPUCZ_Vivado.md

 Very Important Note - </br>